hasenbanck/toa/SPECIFICATION.md

 ## Revision History

+- Version 0.8  (2025-08-22): Spitched from LZMA to LZMA2s for better worst case performance.
 - Version 0.7 (2025-08-21): Update name and some refinements:
     - Changed integer layout from little-endian to big-endian.
     - Changed header size from 34 to 32 bytes to be aligned to 8 bytes.